Where Can I Buy That?

 - Mask Pickup (a.k.a.
 Rubber Cement Pickup)—the thing that looks like an eraser that you may see me using to remove dried masking fluid after painting over it; some retailers are starting to call it a masking fluid “eraser”, but it’s actually a block of latex (and does not work as an eraser)

-- Plastic needlepoint canvas—pretty much any works; Cheap Joe’s has these spatter screens as an alternative
+- Plastic needlepoint canvas—pretty much any works; Cheap Joe’s has spatter screens made of window screen material as an alternative

 - covered custard cups—this is what I’m using in the videos to mix washes; I like them better than jars because I can get larger brushes into them easily.

-- studio towels—I only use paper towels when I’m lifting color; otherwise, I use (and re-use and re-use) inexpensive terry towels like these.
+- studio towels—I only use paper towels when I’m lifting color (Viva, because they don’t have an imprinted pattern); otherwise, I use (and re-use and re-use) inexpensive terry towels sold in the paint or cleaning department of home improvement stores.
 They absorb so much more than a paper towel!
 They get stained, but who cares?